joedefen/subshop/docs/ss-install.md

 * The plex-url-token is needed if you wish to search for video files using Plex vs the built-in search;  the bigger and slower your disk, the more likely Plex will be faster (and sometimes fantastically faster).
 And, the Plex searches are "smarter".
 Also, configure
     * `search-using-plex` to true if you wish that default.
-    * `plex-path-adj` appropriately if plex's view of the file system disagrees with the local view (and you are using Plex for searches).
+    * `plex-path-adj` appropriately if PLEX's view of the file system disagrees with the local view (and you are using Plex for searches).

 ### 5.2 Take Care to Prevent "Breaking" Your Configuration
 Beware that your `subshop.yaml` will not load if: